BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/finiteElements/Triangle/TriangleElement.rst

 Mechanical Properties
 ---------------------
-- **ElasticModulus**: Elastic Modulus measures in [Pascal] or [Pas]
+- ``ElasticModulus``: Elastic Modulus measures in [Pascal] or [Pas]
-- **PoissonRatio**: poisson ratio, in [0,0.5] range, dimension less
+- ``PoissonRatio``: poisson ratio, in [0,0.5] range, dimension less

 Geometrical Properties
 ----------------------
-- **Thickness**: Thickness of element, measures in [m] unit
+- ``Thickness``: Thickness of element, measures in [m] unit

 Modelling properties
 --------------------
-- **Behavior**: Determines the behaviour of element, three possible values: (by default is ThinShell) FlatShellBehaviour.ThinPlate: based on discrete Kirchhoff theory, only plate bending behaviour FlatShellBehaviour.Membrane: The membrane, only in-plane forces, no moments.
+- ``Behavior``: Determines the behaviour of element, three possible values: (by default is ThinShell) FlatShellBehaviour.ThinPlate: based on discrete Kirchhoff theory, only plate bending behaviour FlatShellBehaviour.Membrane: The membrane, only in-plane forces, no moments.
 Only membrane behavior.
 		FlatShellBehaviour.ThinShell: The thin shell, based on discrete Kirchhoff theory, combination of Plate and Membrane

-- **MembraneFormulationType**: Determines the formulation type of membrane. only if Behaviour is either Membrane or ThinShell, then this property does taken into account.
+- ``MembraneFormulationType``: Determines the formulation type of membrane. only if Behaviour is either Membrane or ThinShell, then this property does taken into account.
 Two possible values:
-	*MembraneFormulation.PlaneStress*: plane stress situation
+		MembraneFormulation.PlaneStress: plane stress situation
-	*MembraneFormulation.PlaneStrain*: plane strain situation
+		MembraneFormulation.PlaneStrain: plane strain situation

-- **AddDrillingDof**: neither DKT and CST elements does have stiffness in rotation DOF about element's local Z axis.
+- ``AddDrillingDof``: neither DKT and CST elements does have stiffness in rotation DOF about element's local Z axis.
 If this is set to true, based on solution provided in ref[1], an additional stiffness in rotation DoF about local Z axis is added to element.

 Notes
 -----